H1alus/cp_delete/README.md

 ### rm-%.c
 #### multiplatform script (works on Windows, Linux and macOS)
-#### script to switch % chars from a string with the actual value
+#### script to switch % chars in a string with the actual char value

-I added this here just because it should be considered as a script, this remove the % rappresentation of char and changes them with the normal one, example of string:
+I added this here just because it should be considered as a script, this removes the % rappresentation of char and changes them with the normal one, example of string:

 example%20EXAMPLE%2F